FolkerKinzel/VCards/src/Examples/GettingStarted.md

 ## Extension methods
 The namespace `FolkerKinzel.VCards.Extensions` contains several extension methods that makes working with VCard objects more efficient and less error prone.
 It's recommended to publish this namespace when working with this library.

 The methods are helpful in the following cases:
-- Most of the enums are Flags enums and most of the .NET properties with enum Types use the `Nullable<T>` variant of these enums.
-Extension methods help to savely evaluate and manipulate these nullable enum values.
-- The .NET data types for date and time (such like DateOnly or DateTimeOffset) are not fully compliant with the date-time information defined by the vCard standard.
-Extension methods for these data types help to overcome these issues.
 - Most of the properties of the VCard class are of a specialized Type of `IEnumerable<VCardProperty?>?`.
 Extension methods encapsulate most of the necessary null checking and Linq operations that are needed to retrieve the relevant data from these properties, or to store something there.
 - Some operations work with collections of VCard objects (e.g., saving several VCard objects together in a common VCF file).
 Extension methods allow these operations to be performed directly on these collections.
+- Most of the enums are Flags enums and most of the .NET properties with enum Types use the `Nullable<T>` variant of these enums.
+Extension methods help to savely evaluate and manipulate these nullable enum values.

 ## The vCard 4.0 data synchronization
 With the vCard 4.0 standard a data synchronization mechanism using PID parameters and CLIENTPIDMAP